 While many HVAC companies focus on profit, we incentivize our technicians to repair existing equipment instead of trying to sell new equipment for no reason.
 Similarly, we don’t set mandatory sales quotes for our technicians.
 Selling you a new HVAC unit isn’t our goal.
 Our goal is to fix your air conditioner properly — the first time — so you can avoid issues in the future.

 When you call Homesense Heating and Cooling, you can expect friendly customer service by our EPA or North American Technician Excellence (NATE) Certified Technicians, who are all capable of fixing most heating and cooling brands.
 At the end of our inspection, you’ll receive:

 Locally-owned and operated, our team offers the best combination of quality, service and pricing for all of your HVAC needs.
 We service all heating and cooling needs across Central Indiana, including:

 At Homesense, for all new system installations we register all Carrier equipment so that it qualifies for a 10-year extended parts warranty.

 We also offer a 10-year extended labor warranty option, which provides you the peace of mind that your system remains protected.

-In addition, we provide a one-year HVAC part warranty for all repairs made by our team of trusted Homesense HVAC technicians.
+In addition, we provide a one-year HVAC part warranty for all home air conditioning repair made by our team of trusted Homesense HVAC technicians.